Coves and cats: The best things to do in Hydra, Greece

 The Aero Highspeed in Hydra

-You can buy ferry tickets online which cost €38 each way.
-Previously you had to collect your tickets from the ticket office at Piraeus before travelling, but you can now choose to download your tickets and either print them off or show them on your phone.
+You can buy ferry tickets online which cost around €40 one way.
+Previously you had to collect your tickets from the ticket office at Piraeus before travelling, but you can now choose to download your tickets and print them off or show them on your phone.

 Book your ferry travel to Hydra*

-Windmill on the island of Hydra in Greece
+Windmill on Hydra island Greece

 One of Hydra’s windmills